The History Lesson Nobody Asked For — Modern Paraphrase | fresh.bible

 "Lord God — they're saying I just speak in riddles."

-That last verse is so human it almost hurts. had been faithfully delivering these heavy words — vivid, symbolic, relentless — and the people's response was essentially: "He's just being dramatic.
+That last verse is so human it almost hurts.
+Ezekiel had been faithfully delivering these heavy words — vivid, symbolic, relentless — and the people's response was essentially: "He's just being dramatic.
 He's just a storyteller."
 The hardest thing about speaking the truth isn't finding the courage.
 It's watching people hear it and shrug.